Electronic Invoices

 Overview

 Paper invoices are highly inefficient and more expensive for the buyer and supplier.
-An electronic invoice (e-invoice) offers an opportunity to reduce manual effort for both buyers and suppliers—while supporting multinational compliance.
-In addition, e-invoicing is the first step to achieving straight-through processing for business-to-business (B2B) payment transactions; using common standards and protocols will mean interoperability–a scalable ecosystem that simplifies and reduces the cost of exchanging e-invoices among different systems, enabling broader connectivity.
+They also are one of the greatest barriers to reducing days-sales-outstanding (DSO).
+An electronic invoice (e-invoice) offers the opportunity to reduce DSO by eliminating inefficient delivery and manual processing for both buyers and suppliers—while supporting multinational compliance.
+In addition, e-invoicing is the first step to achieving straight-through processing for business-to-business (B2B) payments.

 Resources